openstack/horizon/doc/source/ref/run_tests.rst

 Environment Versioning
 ======================

-Horizon keeps track of changes to the environment by incrementing an ``environment_version`` integer at the top of ``run_tests.sh``.
+Horizon keeps track of changes to the environment by comparing the current requirements files (``requirements.txt`` and ``test-requirements.txt``) and the files last time the virtual environment was created or updated.
+If there is any difference, the virtual environment will be update automatically when you run ``run_tests.sh``.

-If you do anything which changes the environment (adding new dependencies or renaming directories are both great examples) be sure to increment the ``environment_version`` counter as well.